AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module9/ex2.md

 ![GA setup](./images/ga1-blank-start.png)

-You'll need to fill in some Account details about the website you want to analyse.
+You'll need to fill in some Account details about the website you want to analyze.
 Please use ``SYTYCD - ldap``, and leave the fields checked, unless you have a specific reason to uncheck them.

 ![GA setup](./images/ga2-accountdetails.png)